Clotted cream: History

-It has long been disputed whether clotted cream originated in Devon or Cornwall, and which county makes it the best.
+It has long been disputed whether clotted cream originated in Devon or Cornwall, and which county makes it best.
 There is evidence that the monks of Tavistock Abbey were making clotted cream in the early 14th century.
 After their abbey had been ransacked by Vikings in AD 997, the monks rebuilt it with the help of Ordulf, Earl of Devon.
-Local workers were drafted in to help with the repairs, and the monks rewarded them with bread, clotted cream, and strawberry preserves.
+In a BBC report, local historians claimed local workers were drafted in to help with the repairs, and the monks rewarded them with bread, clotted cream, and strawberry preserves.
 The 1658 cookery book The Compleat Cook had a recipe for "clouted cream".

 In the 19th century it was regarded as better nourishment than "raw" cream because that cream was liable to go sour and be difficult to digest, causing illness.
-An article from 1853 calculates that creating clotted cream will produce 25 percent more cream than regular methods.
-In Devon, it was so common that in the mid-19th century it was used in the formative processes of butter, instead of churning cream or milk.
+An article from 1853 calculates that creating clotted cream will produce 25 per cent more cream than regular methods.
+In Devon it was so common that in the mid-19th century it was used in the formative processes of butter, instead of churning cream or milk.
 The butter made in this way had a longer lifespan and was free from any negative flavours added by the churning.

 It has long been the practice for local residents in southwest England, or those on holiday, to send small tins or tubs of clotted cream by post to friends and relations in other parts of the British Isles.

 Protected Designation of Origin

-In 1993, an application was made for the name Cornish clotted cream to have a Protected Designation of Origin (PDO) in the European Union for cream produced by the traditional recipe in Cornwall.
+In 1993 an application was made for the name Cornish clotted cream to have a Protected Designation of Origin (PDO) in the European Union for cream produced by the traditional recipe in Cornwall.
 This was accepted in 1998.
-Cornish clotted cream must be made from milk produced in Cornwall and have a minimum butterfat content of 55 percent.
-The unique, slightly yellow, Cornish clotted cream colour is due to the high carotene levels in the grass.
+Cornish clotted cream must be made from milk produced in Cornwall and have a minimum butterfat content of 55 per cent.
+The unique, slightly yellow Cornish clotted cream colour is due to the high carotene levels in the grass.